Laxen/object_identification_localization/tools/utility_display/Normal_utility/README.md

     ```
 * Note: Do not include the file extension for the CAD model in the input, just include the model name
 * The model must be added before this program can be used (see [add_model](https://github.com/Laxen/object_identification_localization/tree/master/add_model))
+* A green node/pointcloud represents a high normal-utility value and a red node/pointcloud represents a low normal-utility value.